 Photographing regions where human culture and history have shaped a unique architecture, infrastructure and landscape is a driving force behind this work.
-From October-December 2015 Shaun participated in the National Science Foundation’s Antarctic Artists and Writers program where he photographed the built environment of Antarctica, concentrating on how architecture has shaped place on the vast landscapes of Antarctica.
-It is a study of architecture as shelter and scientific instrument, and as container of memory on a continent almost devoid of human history.
+The capacity of architecture and the landscape to engage history and narrative is central to the work.
+In 2015 and again in 2017 Shaun participated in the National Science Foundation’s Antarctic Artists and Writers program where he photographed the built environment of Antarctica, concentrating on how architecture has shaped place on the vast landscapes of Antarctica.
+It is a study of architecture as shelter and scientific instrument, as container of memory on a continent almost devoid of human history.

-Understanding these places and narratives offer a framework for gauging the rapid changes occurring to the environment in these regions.
-Work on this project will continue with the NSF in other parts of Antarctica, and, through the Guggenheim Fellowship, in regions of the Arctic.
+Work on this project will continue with the NSF in the Palmer Station region of Antarctica, and, through the Guggenheim Fellowship, in regions of the Arctic including Svalbard, Iceland, and Canada.
 The Berkshire Museum in Pittsfield, MA, and the Peary-MacMillan Arctic Museum are exhibiting this work.